Dhanush312/Bharat-Intern/README.md

 Project 2: Temperature Converter
 -----
-For this project, I developed a simple but functional Temperature Converter web app, built with HTML, CSS, and JavaScript.
-The app allows users to easily convert temperatures between Celsius and Fahrenheit, with a real-time conversion feature that updates instantly as the user types in the input fields.
+For this project, I developed a simple but functional Temperature Converter web page, built with HTML, CSS, and JavaScript.
+The web page allows users to easily convert temperatures between Celsius and Fahrenheit, with a real-time conversion feature that updates instantly as the user types in the input fields.

 Project Overview
 -----